olaservo/mcp-sampling-service/README.md

 The sampling service uses a configuration-based approach for initialization.
 This provides better flexibility, runtime updates, and easier testing compared to environment variables.

+### Configuration Options

+- **apiKey** (required): Your OpenRouter API key
+- **defaultModel** (required): Model to use when no preferences match
+- **allowedModels** (optional): JSON string of custom model configurations.
+If not provided, uses built-in model configurations optimized for various use cases.

+### Default Models

+The service includes a comprehensive set of pre-configured models that are used when `allowedModels` is not provided:
+- Fast models (e.g., google/gemini-flash-1.5 with 0.94 speed score)
+- Intelligent models (e.g., deepseek/deepseek-r1 with 0.97 intelligence score)
+- Cost-effective models (e.g., mistralai/mistral-nemo with 1.00 cost score)

+You only need to provide `allowedModels` if you want to customize the available models and their scores.

+### Model Selection

+The service selects models based on:
+1. Explicit model override in preferences
+2. Matching hints in order
+3. Priority scoring (speed, intelligence, cost)
+4. Fallback to defaultModel

 ### OpenRouter Configuration

 ```typescript